Jackson's mother blames promoter for not helping 'sick' son

 When Putnam said he did have a doctor, Jackson said: "My son needed another doctor, an outside doctor, not Dr. Murray."

-Katherine Jackson's lawyer, Brian Panish, said later that his client had slept only three hours and accused the defense counsel of trying to mock her.
+Katherine Jackson's lawyer, Brian Panish, said later that his client had slept only three hours and accused the defence counsel of trying to mock her.

 "If they want to continue to attack her, bring it on," Panish told reporters.